 About

-Dr. Caroline C. Kaufman is a licensed adolescent and adult clinical psychologist with a small private practice.
+Dr. Caroline C. Kaufman is a licensed adolescent and adult clinical psychologist in the state of Massachusetts with a small private practice.

 Dr. Kaufman earned her PhD in Clinical Psychology from The University of Memphis and completed her predoctoral internship/residency in Adolescent Psychology at Yale University School of Medicine/Yale-New Haven Hospital.
-She is a current psychologist at McLean Hospital and instructor at Harvard Medical School.
+She was a psychologist at McLean Hospital and instructor at Harvard Medical School before transitioning to faculty at in the Department of Psychology at Bowling Green State University in 2026.

 Dr. Kaufman has delivered clinical services in a variety of settings, including outpatient, partial hospital, pediatric, intensive outpatient, and school settings.
 She has expertise providing evidence-based treatment for a variety of presenting concerns, including depression, anxiety, OCD, personality disorders, and other “problems in living.”
 She has specific expertise in gender identity and diversity among adolescents given her training as a Fellow at the Yale Gender Program at Yale-New Haven Hospital.